MahmoudHboubati/StarWarsFE/README.md

 This application is deployed on [Heroku](https://heroku.com) using github pipeline, you can access the application on [StarWars](https://starwars-doordont.herokuapp.com/)

+## Responsive Design

+For now only minimum media query was added to the style which makes it reasonable in mobile size screens.

 ## Available Scripts

 In the project directory, you can run: